-Primary School applications are administered by Southend-on-Sea Borough Council.
+Applications to join Thorpedene Primary and Nursery are administered by Southend-on-Sea City Council.
 To apply please use the link below to apply online, if you require a paper application please contact the Customer Service Centre on 01702 215000.

 POLICY FOR ADMISSIONS